-The Australian Government works with its partners and with state and territory governments to implement the Australian Early Development Census.
-The Australian Early Development Census (AEDC) collects information about the development of children in Australia in their first year of full time school.
-The census takes place every three years and has been conducted in 2009, 2012, 2015, 2018 and 2021.
+The Australian Government works with its partners and with state and territory governments to implement the Australian Early Development Census (AEDC).
+The AEDC collects information about the development of children in Australia in their first year of full-time school.
+The census takes place every 3 years and has been conducted in 2009, 2012, 2015, 2018 and 2021.

 Government, Catholic and Independent schools participate in the collection, providing population level information about children’s early development in communities across Australia.

 Policy makers, service providers, governments, communities, education sectors and researchers use AEDC data to inform policy, planning, services and collaborations for children and families.

 AEDC data highlights how children have developed across 5 important areas of early childhood development called domains.
 These domains support them to engage in learning and connect with peers at school.

 Nearly a quarter (23.8%) of South Australian reception students had 1 or more developmental vulnerabilities in 2021, a 0.1% decrease since 2018.

 The 2021 data also shows a 0.5% improvement to 53.7% in the number of children who were on track across the 5 areas of development.

 South Australia’s improvement in the 2021 census compares favourably to a national trend of increased vulnerability; however, our rates of developmental vulnerability continue to be higher than most other jurisdictions.

 With no significant shift in South Australia’s AEDC results over the last 13 years, the Office for the Early Years has been established to drive reductions in childhood development vulnerabilities.
 The office was established as a single point of leadership for early years services across government and to report on outcomes in the early years.
 The office will partner with key agencies including the Women’s and Children’s Health Network, the Department of Human Services and Wellbeing SA, as well as with local government, non-government organisations, universities and communities.